nagydani/seedling/seed/README.md

    corresponding to the value popped from the data stack followed by a whitespace.
  * `space` outputs a whitespace.
- * `cr` outputs a line ending of the underlying platform.
+ * `cr` outputs a line
+    ending of the underlying platform.
- * `type` outputs a zero-terminated string popping the reference from the data stack.
+ * `type` outputs a zero-terminated string (without the trailing zero) popping the reference from the data stack.
  * `write` outputs a given number of bytes from the heap.
 Expects a reference to the first byte and the number of bytes on the data stack.
 Places the bytes